MaryamAsgarinezhad/obsidian/Linux/CDN.md

 - Add New Cache Node Check List
   ![[Pasted image 20240514180750.png]]
-  1- Add the cachenode specific playbooks on a new VM to make it a cachenode.
+  1- Add the ansible playbooks on your new VM to make it a cachenode.

-  2- Add config playbooks to loadbalancers to know these cachenodes.
+  2- Add config playbooks to loadbalancers to recognize these cachenodes.